AnSerra3/FinanceBot/README.md

 # Trader Bot

-## !!!DISCLAIMER!!!
+## !!DISCLAIMER!!
-Use with caution.
+> Use with caution.
 I am not responsible for any financial loss you may suffer.

 This is one of my first python project using the mt5 library, which was used to create a personal trader bot.